 Left behind to mourn were her husband King Haakon, her son Crown Prince Olav, her daughter-in-law Crown Princess Märtha – and the queen’s three young grandchildren: the princesses Ragnhild and Astrid – and Prince Harald, Norway’s current king.

 An unexpected passing

 That the queen’s passing was unexpected is clear.
-Norway had not yet determined the location of a final resting place for the members of its royal family.
-It would take more than ten years before the queen would be laid to rest in the current royal mausoleum at Akershus Castle in Oslo.
+Norway had not yet determined the location of a final resting place for the members of its modern-day royal family.
+It would take more than ten years before the queen was laid to rest in the current royal mausoleum at Akershus Castle in Oslo.

 During the intervening decade, the royal coffin had a rather unexpected journey.

 Taken ill on a visit to Britain – the queen dies

 It was during one of the many visits to her beloved homeland, the United Kingdom, that Queen Maud was unexpectedly taken ill and hospitalised.
 As soon as he heard the news, her husband King Haakon travelled from Oslo to London – via rail down the European continent and across the English Channel by boat.

 At first, the Norwegian newspapers printed uplifting bulletins.
 In its evening edition Saturday 19 November 1938, Aftenposten reported that the Queen’s condition was improving.
 ‘Pulse and temperature normal‘.
 The newspaper goes on to report that the queen had slept well through the night.
 Her pain had subsided considerably and Her Majesty was in good spirits.
 The Queen’s lady-in-waiting, Lillian von Hanno, was with her at the clinic.
 King Haakon had by now arrived in London and had been visiting his wife during the day.